5 ways learning a second language can benefit your career

 2. Knowing more languages significantly increases your job opportunities.

 Ever wanted to live in another country?
 Knowing another language can help open those doors.
 Rather than being limited to English-speaking countries, you could be able to live and work almost anywhere.
 For this option, you might want to pick a language that is widely spoken.
-The first most spoken language in the world is Chinese.
+The top most spoken language in the world is Chinese.
 Spanish is second and English is third.

 3. You can increase your contacts and build more relationships with a second language.